 We recently hosted our annual “Radius Day” event, and for two days our campus was filled with over one hundred visitors from nineteen states and three countries.
-They wanted to see firsthand this place that is training missionaries and causing a few ripples.
+They wanted to see firsthand this place that is fueling historic missions, training missionaries, and causing a few ripples.
 What a hearty lot they were!

 As these pastors, missions leaders, and future students heard from Radius students and staff—during casual coffee breaks, formal Q&A times, and breakout sessions—a common realization began to set in: Radius has not discovered a new method.
 One pastor finally just said it aloud: “So really you’re not doing anything new here.
 If we’re hearing you correctly, this is actually a return to historic missions?”
 He nailed it.

-Of course, “historic” can be seen as culturally imperialistic and overbearing.
+Of course, some can see “historic” as culturally imperialistic and overbearing.
 But that’s clearly not what we are talking about.
 Doing the hard work of fluently learning the indigenous language and culture, and thus being able to identify the appropriate relational and gospel starting points within a particular culture, goes a long way to ensure Radius-trained workers will be culturally appropriate.
-No, we do not want to be blind towards the imperialistic lenses that some foreign workers have seen the world through, but we are also not afraid to be labeled as “historic” in our methods.
+No, we do not want to be blind towards the imperialistic lenses that some foreign workers see the world through, but we are also not afraid to be label our methods as “historic”.
 We would call it being “biblically-driven” as we speak of missiology methods we see in Scripture, which historically went unquestioned.
-Let’s take a look at what those would be:
+Let’s take a look at what those historical mission notes would be:

 1. God communicates clearly, except when Jesus deliberately used parables to veil meanings.
 God is a clear communicator.

 2. God’s prophets, priests, disciples, and apostles did not use translators, or persons of peace, as their go-between.